Exact WKB analysis of inverted triple-well: resonance, PT-symmetry breaking, and resurgence: Exact solutions from median quantization conditions

-which recovers the expansion in~\eqref{PT_minimalTransseries}.
-Note that the order of expansion in~\eqref{PTmedian_perturbative} is commutable, indicating that the resulting series~\eqref{PTmedian_minimal} is independent of the quantitative dominance of $\mcalK_1$ or $\mcalK_2$ and that it is valid for all parameter regions.
+which recovers the expansion in~\eqref{PT_minimalTransseries}.~Note that the order of expansion in~\eqref{PTmedian_perturbative} is commutable, indicating that the resulting series~\eqref{PTmedian_minimal} is independent of the quantitative dominance of $\mcalK_1$ or $\mcalK_2$ and that it is valid for all parameter regions.

 Finally, we focus on the resurgence structure at the exceptional point.
 Since all the non-perturbative corrections vanish in the median-summed trans-series, it is straightforward to deduce that its resurgence structure only consists of the series in~\eqref{PTmedian_minimal}.
-For completeness, let us compute it as a limit of the general expression of $J_1(J_0)$ for the ITW potential in~\eqref{PTmedian_firstcorrection2}:

-At the exceptional point, the condition~\eqref{ExceptionalPoint_Condition} leads to $\F=1$.
+Note that at the exceptional point, since $J_\mrmNP=0$, $\Pi_{B_{1,2}}(J_\mrmP)$ are simply given by the respective fugacity terms, For completeness, let us compute it as a limit of the general expression of $J_1(J_0)$ for the ITW potential in~\eqref{PTmedian_firstcorrection2}: At the exceptional point, the condition~\eqref{ExceptionalPoint_Condition} leads to $\F=1$.
 Note that this is independent of the quantization process, regardless of the fact that $J_\mrmNP^\mathrm{EP} =0$.
 Then, the derivative term in~\eqref{PTmedian_firstcorrection2} vanishes at the exceptional point.
 Then, using the fact $J_\mrmNP^\mathrm{EP} = 0$, \eqref{PTmedian_firstcorrection2} simplifies to

 which induces the minimal series after expanding for $\mcalK_1 \ll 1$ and $\mcalK_2\ll 1$.